On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Fibrations in abelian varieties

-Finally, for every $m \in \bZ_{>0}$ and $\eta \in H^1(B,\bar{\cJ})$, if $f : X \to B$ is a bimeromorphic $J$-torsor representing $\Phi (\eta)$, then there exists a bimeromorphic $J$-torsor $f_m : X_m \to B$ representing $\Phi (m\eta)$ together with a generically finite map $\bm : X \dto X_m$ over $B$~\cite[Lemma-Definition 4.12, p.15]{HYLbimkod1}.
-The bimeromorphic $J$-torsor $f_m : X_m \to B$ is called the \emph{multiplication-by-$m$} of $f : X \to B$.
+Finally, for every $m \in \bZ_{>0}$ and $\eta \in H^1(B,\bar{\cJ})$, if $f \colon X \to B$ is a bimeromorphic $J$-torsor representing $\Phi (\eta)$, then there exists a bimeromorphic $J$-torsor $f_m \colon X_m \to B$ representing $\Phi (m\eta)$, together with a generically finite map $\bm \colon X \dto X_m$ over $B$; \cf~\cite[Lemma-Definition~4.12 and~p.91]{HYLbimkod1}.
+The bimeromorphic $J$-torsor $f_m \colon X_m \to B$ is called the \textit{multiplication-by-$m$} of $f \colon X \to B$.

-\begin{proof}[Proof of Proposition~\ref{pro-multsecfibab}] Up to replacing $f$ by a log-desingularization of $(X,D)$ where $D \subset X$ is the union of singular fibers of $f$, we can assume that every fiber of $f$ is a normal crossing divisor.
+\begin{proof}[Proof of Proposition~\ref{pro-multsecfibab}] Up to replacing $f$ with a K\"ahler log-desingularization of $(X,D)$, where $D \subset X$ is the union of singular fibers of $f$, we can assume that every fiber of $f$ is a normal crossing divisor.
 Since the second row of~\eqref{SE-DeligneJaccommsing} is exact and the horizontal arrow in~\eqref{SE-DeligneJaccommsing} on the top is surjective, we have

 where $f_*$ and $\gamma$ are defined in~\eqref{comp-Hggrle}.
-It follows from~\cite[Lemma 4.14]{HYLbimkod1} that for some $m \in \bZ_{>0}$, the multiplication-by-$m$ of $f : X \to B$ is bimeromorphic to $\bar{J} \to B$.
-Hence we have a generically finite map $\bm : X \dto \bar{J}$ over $B$, and the pre-image of the $0$-section of $\bar{J} \to B$ under $\bm$ gives a multi-section of $f: X \to B$.
+It follows from~\cite[Lemma 4.14]{HYLbimkod1} that for some $m \in \bZ_{>0}$, the multiplication-by-$m$ of $f \colon X \to B$ is bimeromorphic to $\bar{J} \to B$.
+Hence we have a generically finite map $\bm \colon X \dto \bar{J}$ over $B$, and the pre-image of the $0$-section of $\bar{J} \to B$ under $\bm$ gives a multi-section of $f\colon X \to B$.
 We conclude by Corollary~\ref{cor-critcamp} that $X$ is Moishezon, hence projective (because $X$ is K\"ahler).

 Finally, if $\ga \in H^{n-1,n-1}(X,\bQ) \cap \Int\(\cK(X)^\vee\)$, then $f_*\ga \ne 0 \in H^0(B,\bZ)$ by~\cite[Proposition 2.5]{OguisoPeternellconeKahdual}.
 It follows from the main statement of Proposition~\ref{pro-multsecfibab} that $X$ is projective. \end{proof}